sbutcher/docs/docs/pythoncontainers.md

 Each task was run multiple times on an Lenovo Nextscale nx360m5 compute node with 2xXeon E5-2683v4 processors.
 The first experiment involved running one job at a time on an exclusive node (in total 10 jobs for each of the 4 different task types).
 The second experiment ran batches of 10 jobs at a time on an exclusive node, grouped by task type.

 Wallclock values were taken from the Grid Engine `qacct` command.
 The total wallclock time is reported by the job scheduler, and includes any overheads a container may introduce, such as time to load a container file.
+The measured time does not include the time taken to perform pre-requisite tasks such as creating the re-usable container or compile python.
 Jobs were run on a node with no other jobs running, but part of a production system that is susceptible to external influences such as GPFS filesystem load and system temperatures.

 ## Results